rayvtoll/blofintradingbot/README.md

-# BloFin scalp bot
+# BloFin Trading Bot

 Fully automatic trading bot for Blofin Futures using liquidations from Coinalyze to counter trade as a strategy.
+The bot currently uses 3 strategies: live, grey and journaling.
+The position sizes for these strategies are full, half and minimal size respectively.

+## To get started

     python -m venv venv
     source venv/bin/activate